 Project Performance Measurement which constitutes the attributes such as "Earned Value Analysis" and "Detailing the Progress Steps" is a key medium in terms of monitoring the project.
-It is claimed that many factors have a significant effect on the performance of construction projects [58].
+It is claimed that many factors have a significant effect on the performance of construction projects [59].
 Since the project performance measurement tool is a very vital aspect of the project management process, planning software enabling the project performance measurement attributes will highly contribute to the success of the projects.

-262 The study conducted by Vacanas and Danezis [62] highlighted that the project should be continuously monitored in 263 accordance with the plan.
-Being a significant aspect of the project management process, monitoring process tools enabled 264 by planning software will highly contribute to the success of a project.
-Since "Document Control", "Activity Code", and 265 "Spotting future activities on Gantt Chart" are of paramount importance, planning software should more focus on these features to satisfy the expectation of the construction industry.
-Document control - which is one of the most crucial medium 266 267 of the monitoring process - enables the project to look at the planning from a different perspective.
-Therefore, improving the activity code domain in the planning software is believed to lead to more comprehensive monitoring of construction 268 269 projects.
+The study conducted by Vacanas and Danezis [63] highlighted that the project should be continuously monitored in accordance with the plan.
+Being a significant aspect of the project management process, monitoring process tools enabled by planning software will highly contribute to the success of a project.
+Since "Document Control", "Activity Code", and "Spotting future activities on Gantt Chart" are of paramount importance, planning software should more focus on these features to satisfy the expectation of the construction industry.
+Document control - which is one of the most crucial medium of the monitoring process enables the project to look at the planning from a different perspective.
+Therefore, improving the activity code domain in the planning software is believed to lead to more comprehensive monitoring of construction projects.
 Under the monitoring tool, risk management is one of the most significant medium of planning software; however, many of them disregard the concept of risk management.
-A holistic examination of uncertainty and an integrated risk 270 271 management tool is mandatory to rise the success of a construction project schedule [63].
-However, quantitative risk 272 analysis techniques such as Monte Carlo Analysis are mostly provided as different stand-alone software.
-Since risks are 273 very common and affect the works carried out on-site, it is believed that the integration of qualitative and quantitative risk 274 analysis into planning software will improve the success of construction projects.
+A holistic examination of uncertainty and an integrated risk management tool is mandatory to rise the success of a construction project schedule [64].
+However, quantitative risk analysis techniques such as Monte Carlo Analysis are mostly provided as different stand-alone software.
+Since risks are very common and affect the works carried out on-site, it is believed that the integration of qualitative and quantitative risk analysis into planning software will improve the success of construction projects.

-Although the calendar has been adopted by planning software for a long time, "Assigning Calendar to the Lags and 275 276 Resources" and "Allowing Different Calendar in a Project" have been overlooked [64].
-Since activity duration and lag 277 change according to the assigned calendar which may affect the longest path of the projects, planning software enabling 278 the calendar to be assigned to the activity duration, lag and resources are very crucial.
-Additionally, allowing different 279 calendar improves the reliability of schedules by assigning different working calendars to the resources as well as work 280 activities.
-In such cases, as also stated by Cevikbas and Isık [7], the same path may include activities having different total 281 floats according to their distinct calendar.
-This also complicates the definition of the critical path; therefore, developing a 282 planning software tool clarifying this vagueness may improve the use of planning mediums.
+Although the calendar has been adopted by planning software for a long time, "Assigning Calendar to the Lags and Resources" and "Allowing Different Calendar in a Project" have been overlooked [65].
+Since activity duration and lag change according to the assigned calendar which may affect the longest path of the projects, planning software enabling the calendar to be assigned to the activity duration, lag and resources are very crucial.
+Additionally, allowing different calendar improves the reliability of schedules by assigning different working calendars to the resources as well as work activities.
+In such cases, as also stated by Cevikbas and Isik